The Basics of Photovoltaic (PV Solar) System Design

 After identifying the desired system size, whether there is space to install it, and answering any other site evaluation questions, it is time to consider customer preferences such as array aesthetics, equipment placement, and financial considerations.
 Once all these aspects are taken into account it is possible to begin choosing the equipment for the system and determine how the system will be connected to the customer’s existing electrical equipment.

 There are a number of factors that need to be taken into consideration when selecting solar equipment.
 To keep it simple, the three main components in a solar system are solar panels/modules, inverter(s) or microinverters, and racking to place the solar modules on.
 Each piece of equipment will be selected with the other in mind and each will have its own manufacturer to back it up with a warranty.
-Customer or installer preferences will play into the equipment that is chosen as well as site specific concerns.
-Because of differences in preferences and equipment pricing differences from one business to another, there are multiple ways to design and build a system.
+Customer or installer preferences will play into the equipment that is chosen as well as site-specific concerns.
+There are multiple ways to design and build a system because of differences in preferences and equipment pricing differences from one business to another.
 Once all equipment is selected, it is connected together physically and electrically and then attached to the customer’s existing electrical equipment.

 In addition to the physical and electrical installation of a solar system, it is common practice to evaluate the condition of existing on-site equipment, and make recommendations to the property owner should the structure or electrical equipment require modification to meet code requirements or safety standards.